 When you’re setting your goal, it’s recommended to save 20% of the price of your property, plus a little bit extra.
-The best mortgage deal might not require the whole amount that you end up saving, but it’s helpful to have the extra buffer money in case you do need it.
+The best mortgage deal might not require the whole amount that you end up saving, but it’s helpful to have the extra buffer money just in case.

-The extra is to cover the cost of other fees that you might incur during the process of buying your new home.
+The extra can be used to cover the cost of other fees that you might incur during the process of buying your new home.
 These include:

 Stamp duty – A tax that buyers must pay on their property.
 However, this doesn’t apply to first-time buyers on the first £300,000 of their property if it costs £500,000 or less.